-4.3.13 UpperLimit
+4.3.12 UpperLimit

 This section allows to set up the upper limit computation.
 During the computation, the spectral index of the source (it is assumed that a POWERLAW or POWERLAW2 model is used) is frozen to SpectralIndex.
-3 methods can be used, Profile or Integral (see the Fermi web site for more informations) and Poisson .base on the Feldman-Cousins method for low signal (Only 95 % yet available)
+Two methods can be used, Profile of Integral, see the Fermi web site for more informations.